williamthom-as/cure/README.md

 Cure is a versatile tool designed to handle a wide range of CSV transformations.
 It may take time to get familiar with all the features, but once you do, it is capable of performing a wide range of tasks.

-Cure enables you to extract, clean, transform, remove, anonymize, replace, and manipulate data in entire spreadsheets or specific sections.
+Cure enables you to validate, extract, merge, clean, transform, remove, anonymize, replace, and manipulate data in entire spreadsheets (or multiple) or specific sections.
 It operates in memory by default and can be integrated into existing workflows or controlled via the CLI.

 **Please note**: Cure is under active development, is poorly documented (at the moment) and will have frequent breaking changes.
 Use at your own risk!